surfdog/static-blog/content/posts/responsive-images-with-nginx.md

 4. Install nginx-module-image-filter deb package:<br/>
     `sudo apt-get install nginx-module-image-filter`

+> _Note: If you are in the position of installing Nginx from scratch, apparently
+> it is possible to enable this module at that time.
+But I'm going to guess that
+> most of us are installing it on an existing server. _

 ## Enable the Nginx image_filter module

 Open up `/etc/nginx/nginx.conf` and in the outermost scope (not inside `events` or `http`